-- 3. The College is the Data Controller as defined in the DPA and is ultimately responsible for the implementation of the Act. - 4.
-The College appoints a Data Protection Officer (DPO) who is the primary contact to the Information Commissioner's Office (ICO) and is responsible for maintaining the annual notification to ICO.
-The DPO is also required to ensure there is a suitable DPA advisory and training service, for handling DPA subject access requests and for keeping the College Council and Secretary aware of relevant issues.
+The College is the Data Controller as defined in the GDPR and is ultimately responsible for the implementation of the regulation.

+The College appoints a Data Protection Officer (DPO) who is the primary contact to the Information Commissioner's Office (ICO).
+This role is carried out in accordance with Articles 37-39 of the GDPR.